-(Parliament observed a moment of silence)
+(All hon.
+Members stood up in their places and observed a moment of silence)

 I thank you.

 Fellow Kenyans, even as we recognise the sacrifices that have been made so far, we appreciate that the war is not yet won.
 I urge each and every one of you to stand firm in support of our men and women as we continue our critical mission in Somalia.